DrTechDaddy/sandbox/README.md

 OK, so I have edited my readme.

-   Now, how do I get this in my files and pushed up????
+   Now, how do I get this in my local files and pushed up to the web repo ????